General Employment Policies

 Many federal agencies use performance improvement plans, or PIPs, to meet those requirements.
+(Note: Under P.L.
+115-41 of 2017 employees of the Veterans Affairs Department are subject to a shortened notice and appeal process that in effect eliminates the performance improvement plan step.
+See Appeals Procedures in Chapter 10, Section 3.)
 An agency may not substantially change your performance standards at the beginning of the opportunity period and then find that your performance is unacceptable under the new standards.
 However, an agency may limit your duties and responsibilities during the opportunity period to specific parts of your regular duties, which puts focus on the areas of deficiency.

 Finally, your agency must monitor and document your performance during the opportunity period.
 The agency must be prepared to prove, by substantial evidence, that your performance during the opportunity period was deficient as measured against the critical elements of the position.